53rd Fighter Squadron "Warhawks": 2016 - present

 The 53rd Fighter Squadron was reactivated on 29 September 2016, with the arrival of the first F-16s from Portugal.
-During 2017 the first pilots got their IOC meaning the unit could start taking part in NATO air patrolling missions.
-In 2018 tasks were further expanded to include the full variety of tasks the F-16 can perform.
+The first pilots got their IOC in 2017, meaning the unit could start taking part in NATO air patrolling missions.
+In 2018, tasks were further expanded to include the full variety of tasks the F-16 can perform, and full operational capability was achieved a year later with the unit beginning to perform air policing missions under national command.
 The squadron received its 17th F-16 on 25 March 2021.

 On 24 February 2022, the starting day of the Russian invasion of Ukraine, two F-16s intercepted a Sukhoi Su-27 of the Ukrainian Air Force that was approaching Romanian airspace.
 The Su-27 was escorted to the 95th Air Base in Bacău.